neutron-org/mainnet-assets/README.md

 * **Reference binary**: [neutrond-linux-amd64](./neutrond-linux-amd64)
 * **Binary sha256sum**: `c463557529511436c6d865de1a13fd071fac4727d422f7194ddd5f22360821bf`
-* **Pre genesis file published with proposal _without CCV state_:** [neutron-1-pre-genesis-without-ccv.json](./neutron-1-pre-genesis-without-ccv.json), verify with `shasum -a 256 neutron-1-genesis-without-ccv.json`
+* **Pre genesis file published with proposal _without CCV state_:** [neutron-1-pre-genesis-without-ccv.json](./neutron-1-pre-genesis-without-ccv.json), verify with `shasum -a 256 neutron-1-pre-genesis-without-ccv.json`
 * **SHA256 for Pre genesis file _without CCV state_**: `4d897938a69a3809828e70f34c7400ec134817fe34ca4090dbe5991d72fa744c`

 * Genesis file hash
   * The SHA256 is used to verify against the genesis file (without CCV state) that the proposer has made available for review;
-  * The `neutron-1-genesis-without-ccv.json` file cannot be used to run the chain.
+  * The `nneutron-1-pre-genesis-without-ccv.json` file **cannot be used** to run the chain.
 Current pre genesis published in the proposal will not be used to generate final genesis, because of different configuration changes that was not available during proposal submission;
   * New pre genesis will be published in Friday;
   * The genesis file includes following slashin parameters, `signed_blocks_window` has been set to `140000`, and `min_signed_per_window` has been set to `5%`;
 * Binary hash